isene/astropanel/README.md

 To have the star chart displayed, you need to have `w3m`installed (on Ubuntu:
 `apt-get install w3m`).

-The first time you launch Astropanel, it will ask for your location, Latitude and Longitude.
+The first time you launch Astropanel (make astropanel.rb executable; `chmod +x astropanel.rb` and run it), it will ask for your location, Latitude and Longitude.

 When you start the program, it will show you the list of forecast points for today and the next 9 days (from https://met.no).
 The first couple of days are